OneKey-Network/addressability-framework/mvp-spec/model/get-identity-response.md

 </td>
 <td>

-URL of the recipient's privacy policy
+URL of the privacy policy of the contracting party

 **Example:**